GawainGan/BeautifulFinance-Dash/team-reflection/Gawain-reflection.md

 - Amethyst He took the responsibility to build the framwork of the dash using python and R, also worked very hard on the debugging.
 Amythest He put lots of effort to both millstone 2 and millstone 3.
 Amythest He mainly focused on the construction of the code for both R and python, she is very reliable.
 - Zhijia Ju took the responsibility to build the first part of tab3 in millstone 2 and reconstructed the code in R in millstone 3.
 Zhijia Ju put lots of effort to work with debugging and communicate efficiently with each member.
 - Lili Tang took the responsibility to build the workflow of the dash.
 Lili Tang provided a clearer and more explicit meaning is given to the process of using this dash.
 She helps us to understand more deeply how the code should be built from a user's point of view (from tab 1 to tab 3).

+The only problem we encountered during the whole project was in the process of rebuilding the code from python to R. The rest of my team members took on more responsibility because of my lack of R skills.
+I was mainly responsible for the final project update in millstone 4.

-- I am very glad that I can work with Amethyst He, Zhijia Ju, and Lili Tang in this project.
+I am very glad that I can work with Amethyst He, Zhijia Ju, and Lili Tang in this project.
 The final result is satisfying and I believe we are all the best!

-- How the team worked together as a whole, including:
-    - What was your role in the group?
-      That is, what sort of things did you do to contribute to the evolution of the project?
-    - What were the roles of others in your group?
-- What went well and poorly throughout the team project experience?